Repair and Resource Scheduling in Unbalanced Distribution Systems using Neighborhood Search: Abstract

 \section{Abstract}

 This paper proposes an optimization strategy to assist utility operators to recover power distribution systems after large outages.
-Specifically, a novel mixed-integer linear programming (MILP) model is developed for co-optimizing crews, resources, and network operations.
-The MILP model coordinates the damage isolation, network reconfiguration, distributed generator re-dispatch, and crew/resource logistics.
-We consider two different types of crews, namely, line crews for damage repair and tree crews for obstacle removal.
+Specifically, a mixed-integer linear programming (MILP) model is developed for co-optimizing crews, resources, and network operations.
+The MILP model coordinates damage isolation, network reconfiguration, distributed generator re-dispatch, and crew/resource logistics. {In addition, a framework for integrating different types of photovoltaic (PV) systems in the restoration process is developed.} We consider two different types of crews, namely, line crews for damage repair and tree crews for obstacle removal.
 We also model the repair resource logistic constraints.
 Furthermore, a new algorithm is developed for solving the distribution system repair and restoration problem (DSRRP).
 The algorithm starts by solving DSRRP using an assignment-based method, then a neighborhood search method is designed to iteratively improve the solution.
-The proposed method is validated on the modified IEEE 123-bus distribution test system.
+The proposed method is validated on modified IEEE 123- and {8500-bus distribution test systems}.